NavDasa/Developing-Microsoft-Azure-Solutions-Certification-Prep/README.md

 Configure a VM with the Custom Script Extension (CSE):

 we use the VM Agent to install the Custom Script Extension.
 Then using CSE, we execute a simple script on the VM to create a file.

+Configure a VM with Powershell Desired State Configuration (DSC):

+Configure an Azure VM with WebDeploy and Powershell DSC:

+In this lesson, we continue with DSC and use it to configure a Windows web server with WebDeploy installed.
+This will enable the web server to have applications deployed to it from remote tools such as Visual Studio.

+Create and Deploy an ASP.NET Application to an Azure VM from Visual Studio:

+In this lesson, we create a web application with Visual Studio and deploy that app to the Azure VM.
+To accomplish this, we use the integrated deploy tools in Visual Studio.